-Linux on System z can inherit world-class security features
+Linux on z Systems inherits world-class security features

-The open-source nature of Linux operating systems already provides a favorable security profile, but running Linux on System z further extends these advantages by integrating hardware-based security features into the operating environment.
+The open-source nature of the Linux operating system already provides a favorable security profile, but running Linux on z Systems provides advantages which leverage the server-based security features.

-A full range of security applications and tools are available from IBM, open source projects and other software vendors to support a complete and cost-effective security infrastructure for the Linux on System z environment.
+A full range of security features and applications are available from IBM, open source and software vendors to support a complete and cost-effective security infrastructure for the enterprise grade Linux on z environment.